zidanaetrna/prior-swap/README.md

+Below, I’ll provide a README.md file tailored to your Prior Testnet Auto-bot script, along with an MIT License file.
+These will be formatted as markdown code blocks that you can copy into separate files in your project directory.
+README.md
+markdown
 # Prior Testnet Auto-bot

 A Node.js script for automating token swaps on the Base Sepolia testnet using ethers.js v6.
 This bot interacts with a specific contract to swap PRIOR tokens to either USDT or USDC.